argoproj/argo-rollouts/docs/features/notifications.md

 Learn more about supported services and configuration settings in services [documentation](../generated/notification-services/overview.md).

+## Namespace based configuration

+!!! important
+Available since v1.6

+A common installation method for Argo Rollouts is to install it in a dedicated namespace to manage a whole cluster.
+In this case, the administrator is the only person who can configure notifications in that namespace generally.
+However, in some cases, it is required to allow end-users to configure notifications for their Rollout resources.
+For example, the end-user can configure notifications for their Rollouts in the namespace where they have access to and their rollout is running in.

+To use this feature all you need to do is create the same configmap named `argo-rollouts-notification-configmap` and possibly a secret `argo-rollouts-notification-secret` in the namespace where the rollout object lives.
+When it is configured this way the controller will send notifications using both the controller level configuration (the configmap located in the same namespaces as the controller) as well as the configmap located in the same namespaces where the rollout object is at.

+To enable you need to add a flag to the controller `--self-service-notification-enabled`

 ## Default Trigger templates

 Currently the following triggers have [built-in templates](https://github.com/argoproj/argo-rollouts/tree/master/manifests/notifications).